Pamela Smart denied chance at freedom decades after killing

 - Pamela SmartAmerican criminal

-CONCORD, N.H.
-(AP) — Pamela Smart, a former high school employee convicted of recruiting her teenage lover to kill her husband, was denied a sentence reduction hearing Wednesday, more than 30 years after a sensational trial that inspired books and a Nicole Kidman movie.
+Pamela Smart has been denied a sentence reduction on Wednesday, more than 30 years after her sensational trial that inspired books and the Nicole Kidman movie "To Die For."

+In 1990, Smart was 22 and working as a high school media coordinator when she was accused and eventually convicted of recruiting her teenage lover to kill her husband, Gregory Smart.

+On May 1, 1990, William Flynn along with three of his high school friends planned and executed the murder of Gregory Smart, who was killed by a shot to the head.
+Later, the students and the other teens cooperated with prosecutors and served shorter sentences.
+Since then, the high schoolers have been released.

 Smart’s request was rejected in a 5-0 vote by a New Hampshire state council.
 It’s the third time Smart has asked a council for a hearing.
 Now 54, she has exhausted all of her judicial appeal options.